macaroni-os/macaroni-site/site/content/docs/mark/_index.md

 `mark-devkit kit merge` that doesn't use PR but just merge versions as a commits.
-Potentially, could be used PRs also on mark-v but we prefer using directly commit because when the new release is tagged through goreleaser tool we generate the ChangeLog automatically with the list of the new versions availables.
+Potentially, could be used PRs also on mark-v but we prefer using directly commit because when the new release is tagged through goreleaser tool we generate the ChangeLog automatically with the list of the new versions available.

 The upgrade of the core packages (GCC, Glibc, etc.) will be always done before in these releases and later to the Desktop releases.